Ethan826/udacity-conference/README.md

 ### `Session` implementation

 `Session`s have been implemented in a manner similar to `Conference`s.
-Each `Session` holds its parent’s `conferenceId()` of type `ndb.KeyProperty`.
+Each `Session` is an ancestor of a single `Conference`, which can be used in querying.

 The `createSession()` method also puts a query into the taskqueue to determine if the same speaker has ben registered for a second or additional `Session`.
 If so, the taskqueue will set the `memcache` key for `FEATURED_SPEAKER`.

 The private `_copySessionToForm()` method handles the possibility that a key could either be urlsafe (as when it is passed in as an argument for an inquiry).

+Several data fields in `Session` are `StringProperty`s: `name` (required), `highlights` (a collection of strings), and `typeOfSession`—all are strings.
+The `date` is handled as a DateProperty and the `time` as a `TimeProperty`, straightforwardly enough.
+The third party `dateutil` makes this feature robust against a variety of entries.
+The `speakerKey` field is a `KeyProperty`, which provides some protection against data-entry errors or malicious input.
+The `duration` field is expressed in minutes as an `IntegerProperty`.

 `Session`s are stored as keys to a wishlist held in user profiles.